-Día de Muertos Festival Seattle will take place on October 28-29, 2023 at the Armory Food & Event Hall and Fisher Pavilion.
+Día de Muertos Festival Seattle will take place on October 26-27, 2024 at the Armory Food & Event Hall and Fisher Pavilion.
 The festival is part of the Seattle Center Festál series.
+It is free and open to the public.
+More information to come.

 Seattle Center Festál is a year-round series of 24 free cultural festivals, produced in partnership with community organizations.
 In 2022, Festál celebrated 25 years of stories and traditions, ushering in a new era of hybrid programming.
 Learn more about Festál and subscribe to the newsletter for updates.